A few days ago, I had the opportunity to meet Harold Kipchumba for a newspaper feature article I was working on.

 Kipchumba is the man you see in the polio campaign messages by the Ministry of Health saying that if only his mother had known about the importance of the polio vaccine, then she would have ensured that he was fully vaccinated when he was a little boy.
 This, he believes, would have ensured that he didn’t get polio.

 While talking to Kipchumba, he revealed that he’d always dreamed of serving in the military –specifically in the KDF.
 He even turned up for the recruitment exercise in 1986, but was promptly turned away because of his disability.
-He says that were it not for polio, then his dreams to be a soldier would have been valid, just like the dreams of Lupita Nyong’o.
+He says that were it not for polio, then his dreams to be a soldier would have come to be.

 **Growing up as a young boy in the small village of Kaptiony in Baringo County, 52-year-old Harold Kipchumba vividly remembers some of his childhood escapades.